THE 2020 ANNUAL KUMQUAT FESTIVAL WILL TAKE PLACE ON SATURDAY, JANUARY 25, 2020.

 Kumquat Grower and expert, Frank Gude

 One of the best-kept secrets occurs before the Festival.
 The Kumquat Growers Cooperative hosts a two-day Open House prior to the Festival.
-This is a smaller event and a great opportunity to meet the kumquat growers in person.
+This is a smaller event and also a great opportunity to meet the kumquat growers in person.

 St. Joseph is the Kumquat Capital of the World